AxadjonovOyatillo21/FSND-Trivia-API/backend/README.md

             "updated_category_id": 7
         }
         ```
+    * Before request ` type ` of category with id 7 was *Machine Learning*, after request it was changed to *Deep Learning*

 * ### Errors 🐞
     * API raises error **400** if ` type ` parameter is empty or request body is empty
     * Example: